Presburger arithmetic, rational generating functions, and quasi-polynomials: Primary background theorems

-See \cite[Chapter~VIII]{Barvinok02}, for example, for more details.
 The complexity version of Theorem \ref{thm:gfpolyhedra} is due to Barvinok \cite{Barvinok94}.
 For polynomial-time algorithms yielding generating functions, the output will generally be represented as a \emph{sum} of the basic rational functions given in Definition \ref{def:rgf}; getting a common denominator and simplifying into one fraction may take exponential time.
+Since the dimension is fixed, the input polyhedra may equivalently be given with either a vertex or hyperplane description.

 Next, we would like to be able to perform substitutions on the variables in a rational generating function and still retain a rational generating function; particularly, we would like to substitute in 1's for several of the variables.